BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/monostate/readme.md

 Maintains a shared state across all instances.

+- Can create as many instances, but data is all the same

 - Often confused with Singleton which cares only about maintaining one instance

 ```java